Listen to Audio Version:

 -

-ISO 17100: A standard exclusive to translation services, specifying the requirements for all aspects of the translation process that have a direct impact on quality.
+ISO 17100: A standard exclusive to translation services, specifying the requirements for all aspects of the translation process that directly impact quality.
 (It’s important to note that language service providers (LSPs) do not require ISO certification; manufacturers and other stakeholders are responsible for acquiring translation services that meet ISO requirements.)

 -